tokamak-network/tokamak-zk-evm-docs/frontend/synthesizer/synthesizer-execution-flow.md

 **What happens here:**

-1. **Subcircuit Library Compilation**: Circom compiles all the fundamental circuits (ALU1, bitify, XOR, etc.) into WebAssembly files.
-These are the building blocks that Synthesizer will use to construct the transaction-specific circuit.
+1. **Subcircuit Library** (Prerequisite): The [QAP-compiler](synthesizer-terminology.md#qap-compiler) compiles all fundamental subcircuits using Circom:

+   - I/O interface buffers (LOAD/RETURN)
+   - Arithmetic and bitwise operations (ALU1, ALU2, XOR, etc.)
+   - Cryptographic primitives (bitify, etc.)

+   These are compiled into WebAssembly files (`.wasm`) that Synthesizer uses as building blocks.

+   > **Note**: This is a separate component from Synthesizer.
+See the QAP-compiler documentation for details (page to be added).

-2. **RPC Connection**: Synthesizer connects to Ethereum Mainnet via RPC to access blockchain state.
-This connection is essential because Synthesizer needs to:
+2. **RPC Connection** (Synthesizer): Connect to Ethereum via RPC to access blockchain state.
+This is essential for:

-   - Fetch transaction details (from, to, data, value)
+   - Fetching transaction details (from, to, data, value)
-   - Access account states at the transaction's block height
+   - Accessing account states at the transaction's block height
-   - Query storage values on-demand during execution
+   - Querying storage values on-demand during execution
-   - Retrieve block information (number, timestamp, coinbase, etc.)
+   - Retrieving block information (number, timestamp, coinbase, etc.)

-3. **Transaction Selection**: You provide the transaction hash of an already-executed Ethereum transaction.
-Synthesizer will re-execute this transaction to generate the circuit.
+3. **Transaction Selection** (Synthesizer): Provide the transaction hash of an already-executed Ethereum transaction.
+Synthesizer will re-execute it to generate the circuit.

-**Important**: The RPC connection remains active throughout execution, not just during initialization.
-When the EVM encounters `SLOAD`, `BALANCE`, `EXTCODESIZE`, etc., it queries the blockchain state through RPC in real-time.

 ---